What is Audit Materiality?

 |Maximum Possible Misstatements (MPM)||The sum of LAM and FPM|

 In these situations, the easiest way to approach it is to assemble an adjustments schedule.
-An adjustment refers to what change should be made to account for the misstatements.
+An adjustment refers to what changes should be made to account for the misstatements.
 Take a look at the following schedule and note that credit balances are put in parenthesis.

 |Adjustment Needed||Type of Misstatement||Income Statement DR (CR)||Balance Sheet DR (CR)|